Breathing with Tara: creating spaces for dissolving eco-anxiety & fear into contemplation

 Interested to get involved?

-If you are interested in helping this new Tara emerge, there is a lot of work to be done (probably thousands of hours of work…) including for example: preparing the digital files required to laser cut the individual mosaic pieces, sanding and assembling the pieces, hand-painting each of the individual pieces, attaching the magnets, constructing a frame, installing the LED backlights, cutting channels in the magnetic back-plate through which the LEDs can illuminate, and developing a system for secure international transport.
+If you are interested in helping this new Tara emerge, there is a lot of work to be done (probably thousands of hours of work…) including for example: preparing the digital files required to laser cut the individual mosaic pieces, sanding and assembling the pieces, hand-painting each of the individual pieces, attaching the magnets, varnishing the painted pieces, constructing a frame, packing up the pieces, and developing a system for secure international air transport.
 In addition, there are songs to be composed, and audio to be recorded.
-Two specific installs are on the horizon: (1) the Contemplative Technologies of Sound and Light Symposium at the University of Virginia Contemplative Sciences Center in early Oct.
-2025; and (2) the Fluxnet artist-in-residency exhibition at the Oregon State PRAx Centre for the Creative Arts in early Jan.
+Three specific installs are on the horizon: (1) the Contemplative Technologies of Sound and Light Symposium at the University of Virginia Contemplative Sciences Center from 9 - 11 Oct.
+2025 (setup 3 - 8 Oct & packdown 12/13 Oct) ; (2) the Berkeley Alembic beginning 20 Oct 2025 (setup 15 - 19 Oct), as part of a collaboration with Löpon Chandra Easton (who recently wrote a wonderful book Embodying Tara); and (3) the Fluxnet artist-in-residency exhibition at the Oregon State PRAx Centre for the Creative Arts to open on 22 Jan.
 2026.
 As the project develops, further installation opportunities will likely emerge.

-Given the quantity of work, David is opening up his Casa Tara art studio (Santiago de Compostela) to host artistic residences for those who might be interested in getting involved.
+Given the quantity of work, David has an open call to host artistic residences for those who might be interested in getting involved.
 Prior art-making experience is beneficial, but not essential, so long as there is a willingness to learn.
 As a contemplative artwork, the Tara-making process shares similarities with a long-form meditation practice.
 The most important qualities are being present, attentive to detail, careful, and dedicated to the process of creating a piece charged with sacred energy in order to benefit beings in all dimensions, seen and unseen.